jondjones/ILoveJavascript/README.md

-# ILOVEJAVASCRIPT - By JONDJONES.COM
+# #ILOVEJAVASCRIPT :heart_eyes: - By JONDJONES.COM

-As someone who writes code most days - who is also very forgetful - this repo is an on-going colloboration of tutorials, packages, meet-ups amd ideas of all things Javascript.
+\#ILOVEJAVASCRIPT is an on-going colloboration of tutorials, packages, meet-ups amd ideas of all things Javascript.
 The aim of this project is to help web developers become true software crafts people.
 Why waste hours trying to remember that website you once found randomly Googling.
 This area is a on-stop shop to get you set-up and building applications.

-~Don't forget to star this app as it's updated frequently~
+:star: **Don't forget to star this app as it's updated frequently** :star:

+This is an open-source repo.
+If you would like to add something or correct a mistake, please open a PR.

-## Getting Started
+## :rocket: Getting Started

 -   [Developer Set-up](docs/DEVELOPERSETUP.md)
 -   [My Sample Code](docs/MYCODE.md)
 -   [Things I  Use](docs/THINGSIUSE.md)

-## Links
+## :link: Useful Links

 -   [Cheatsheet](docs/CHEATSHEET.md) - A list of useful cheatsheets
 -   [Packages](docs/PACKAGES.md) - A list of NPM packages I recommend checking out
 -   [Technology](docs/TECHNOLOGY.md) - A list of useful Javascript technologies you should check out
 -   [Web Developer Reources](docs/WEBDEVRESOURCES.md) - A list of useful resource for building websites

+---
 ## Javascript 101

+### 📖 Tutorials

+-   [Javascript Dictionary](docs/JavascriptDictionary.md) - A list of common Javascript phrases explained with code examples
--   [Useful Javascript Tutorials](docs/JAVASCRIPT.md) - A list of useful Javascript tutorials
+-   [Useful Tutorials](docs/JAVASCRIPT.md) - A list of useful Javascript tutorials

+### :floppy_disk: Language Snippets

-### Arrays
+#### Arrays

 [Arrays 101](./javascript-101/arrays/arrays-101.md) -
 [Adding and removing items](./javascript-101/arrays/array-adding-removing.md) -